tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 ```
 ## Perform Basic Azure Blob Storage Actions With C# Code

+### Open Program.cs

+* If you don't currently see Program.cs in the middle of your screen in Visual Studio, double click the file called "Program.cs" in the Solution Explorer panel.

 ### Add using statements for Azure packages

 * After the other using statements at the top of Program.cs, add the following using statements.
 The Azure packages downloaded With NuGet before need these namespace declarations.

 ```C#
 using Microsoft.Azure;
 using Microsoft.WindowsAzure.Storage;